OperatingSystemRocket/RocketOS/README.md

 * You need a system install of grub for the utilities `grub-mkrescue` and if developing the software, you also need `grub-file`.
 If using a standard Ubuntu install, these should already be installed.

+  If it isn't installed, type `sudo apt install grub-pc-bin`

 * A copy of `build-essential` for utilities such as `make`.